IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-2.markdown

 To ingest this data, you use a special operator called a **Source Adapter** to connect to the external data source.
 The source adapter produces a stream of tuples that represent each event or message in the external data source.

 ### How do I create an Operator?
-You can use one of the hundreds of built-in operators in your application, or you can write your own
+You can use one of the hundreds of built-in operators in your application, or you can write your own.

 Streams includes adapters for common scenarios and source adapters for popular systems, like Kafka and IBM Db2.